jyu2100/regex_seq_search/README.md

         - Keep track of an absolute offset for the current chunk.
         - Convert relative positions to absolute positions inside TSeq_sequence.
 6. **API Rate limiting**
-    - Use Regex to search in a large file can be a time-intensive task and could overload the web server with excessive requests.
+    - Use Regex to search in a large file can be a time-intensive task and the web server could be overloaded if there were excessive requests.
     - **Design**
         - Django REST Framework’s throttling system is used to protect the API from abuse and denial-of-service attempts.
         - This project uses DEFAULT_THROTTLE_CLASSES, which apply the throttling rules globally across all API endpoints.
 If needed, throttling can be adjusted to a per-view configuration.
         - In a production environment, it is a good idea to combine Django REST Framework’s throttling with rate limiting at the web server level (e.g., NGINX).
 NGINX can apply IP-based rules before the requests reach the application.
 NGINX rate limiting also applies to any HTTP traffic, not just APIs.
+7. **Using image-based Steganography for secret management**
+    - Sensitive configuration values were stored in plaintext settings.py within the repository or .env file.
+    - **Design**
+        - Use the Stegano Python library to hide sensitive configuration values inside PNG images.
+        - Critical settings (e.g., SECRET_KEY, database passwords, API tokens) are embedded into image files during setup.
+        - Secrets are extracted from images and then injected into Django’s settings at startup.
 ---

 ## Notes
 - At first, I tried reading the file line by line, thinking that would keep memory usage low since the whole file wouldn’t be loaded at once.
 But when I tested with a large XML file, I noticed memory usage was still pretty high.
 During debugging, I found that the value of the TSeq_sequence element was stored on a single line rather than being split across multiple lines.
 To address this, I switched to reading the file in fixed-size chunks using file.read(chunk_size), which lowered memory usage and improved processing speed.
 - It is assumed that both the input pattern and the data being searched are in uppercase.
 If they aren’t, then the search needs to be case‑insensitive.
+- **The .env file, and secret images have been committed to the repository for demo purposes only.
+This should not be done for production environments.**
 -

 ---